Heather Watson: 2023: Nottingham semifinal

 At the 2023 Australian Open, she went out in the first round of qualifying.
-It was the first year since 2012 that she did not play the main draw in Melbourne.
+It was the first year since 2012 that she feature in the main-draw at the event.

-She reached her first WTA Tour quarterfinal in almost two years at Hua Hin with wins over second seed Yulia Putintseva and Han Na-lae.
+She reached her first tour quarterfinal in almost two years at Hua Hin with wins over second seed Yulia Putintseva and Han Na-lae.
 She lost in the last eight to seventh seed Wang Xinyu.

 Watson made it through qualifying at the Austin Open where she defeated Danka Kovinić in the first round, before losing to fifth seed Sloane Stephens.

-At the 2023 Nottingham Open, she made her first tour semifinal since 2021 with wins over Jule Niemeier, Tatjana Maria and Viktorija Golubic.
+At the Nottingham Open, she made her first tour semifinal since 2021 with wins over Jule Niemeier, Tatjana Maria and Viktorija Golubic.
 Her run was ended by eventual champion Katie Boulter.

 2024: Fourth Olympics and doubles quarterfinal

 After being given a wildcard entry, Watson lost to Greet Minnen in the first round at Wimbledon.

 She was selected to play doubles alongside Katie Boulter at the 2024 Summer Olympics which was her fourth appearance at the Games.
 The pair reached the quarterfinals, defeating sixth seeded Brazilian duo Beatriz Haddad Maia and Luisa Stefani in the second round, before losing to third seeds and eventual gold medalists, Sara Errani and Jasmine Paolini from Italy.
 Watson went out in the second qualifying round for the US Open, losing in straight sets to Aliaksandra Sasnovich.

 Watson qualified for the newly upgraded WTA 500 Korea Open, defeating Ku Yeon-woo in the final round of the qualifying competition.
 She overcame Lu Jiajing in the first round to record only her third main draw singles win of the season.
 This was her twelfth win in fourteen singles matches 180.
 Watson lost in the second round to Marta Kostyuk.

 At the Billie Jean King Cup finals in November, Watson and Olivia Nicholls lost to Viktória Hrunčáková and Tereza Mihalikova in the decivisve doubles match as Great Britain were eliminated in the semifinals by Slovakia.